aya-prover/aya-prover-docs/aya/guide/anqur-story.aya.md

 def Goal' (x : Bool) => not (not x) = id x
 ```

-This is pretty much the same!
+This is pretty much the same theorem!

 Now, suppose we need to show a propositional equality between two records.
 This means we have to show they're memberwise equal.